rdkcentral/firebolt/apis/pr-feature-media-info/core/Device/index.md

 ### screenResolution

-Get the width and height of the current screen resolution.
+The width and height of the current screen resolution.

 To get the value of `screenResolution` call the method like this: